Martin Zwierlein

-Martin Zwierlein is a professor of physics at Massachusetts Institute of Technology and an Elected Fellow of the American Physical Society.
+Martin Zwierlein is a German physicist who is a professor of physics at Massachusetts Institute of Technology and an elected fellow of the American Physical Society.

+Education and career

 Zwierlein was educated at the University of Bonn and the École Normale Supérieure.
 He obtained his Ph.D. at MIT under Wolfgang Ketterle.
 Afterwards, he was briefly a postdoctoral research associate in the group of Immanuel Bloch at Mainz University.

 Zwierlein joined the MIT department of physics in 2007 and was promoted to full professor in 2013.

 He is a pioneer in the study of ultracold atomic Fermi gases and molecules.